danlopatenco/product_price_monitor/docs/docker_installation.md

 ## Execute Tests

 Run `docker-compose exec app python manage.py test` test to execute the tests.
-Here, web is the name of the Docker service running your Django application.
+Here, `app` is the name of the Docker service running your Django application.
 Adjust this service name based on your docker-compose.yml configuration.